 Connect your iPhone to your Mac or PC via a USB cable.

-Press and hold the corresponding key to put your iPhone into Recovery mode.
+Because Apple uses different methods based on the model of iPhone you have, you need to press and hold the corresponding keys to put your iPhone into Recovery mode.

 - iPhone 8, iPhone 8 Plus, iPhone X and successors, iPhone SE (2nd and 3rd generation): Use the Side button.

 - Phone 7 and iPhone 7 Plus: Use the Volume Down button.

 - Phone SE (1st generation), iPhone 6s, and earlier models: Use the Home button.